Chart Color Schemes

 AreaSearch assessment of residential development activity positions Docklands among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis, Docklands averaged approximately 822 new dwelling approvals annually over the past five financial years, totalling an estimated 4,111 homes.
+AreaSearch analysis of ABS building approval numbers shows Docklands averaged approximately 822 new dwelling approvals annually over the past five financial years, totalling an estimated 4,111 homes.
 As of FY-26926 approvals have been recorded.
-On average, 0.5 new residents arrived per year for each new home approved between FY-21 and FY-25.
-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially facilitating population growth beyond current projections.
+On average, 0.5 new residents per year arrived for each new home between FY-21 and FY-25.
+This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially enabling population growth beyond current expectations.

-The average expected construction cost of new properties was $680,000, indicating a focus on the premium segment by developers.
-In FY-26, $1.074 billion in commercial development approvals have been recorded, reflecting high levels of local commercial activity.
-Recent development has consisted entirely of medium and high-density housing, offering more affordable entry points for downsizers, investors, and first-home buyers.
+The average expected construction cost value of new properties was $680,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, $1.074 billion in commercial development approvals have been recorded, demonstrating high levels of local commercial activity.
+Recent development has consisted entirely of medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.

 Frequently Asked Questions - Development